Frequently Asked Questions

 This can occur for a few reasons:

 • There can be many hidden factors affecting the patient’s condition.
 For example, a patient can live in a toxic, moldy environment that is giving them a respiratory illness or can have heavy metal toxicity from old, amalgam dental fillings.
 In such situations, no amount of acupuncture (or any other therapy for that matter) will effect a cure or, in some cases, even a significant improvement.
-We, at NW Holistic Health & Acupuncture, do our best to detect these hidden factors and help you eliminate them so that you can recover and enjoy vibrant health and a fulfilled life.
-(To see how, read more about Autonomic Response Muscle Testing)
+We do our best to detect these hidden factors and help you eliminate them so that you can recover and enjoy vibrant health and a fulfilled life.

 • Not all Acupuncturists and Acupuncture styles and approaches are the same.
 This is not meant to put anyone down, but just as with all professions, not all practitioners are equally aware or skilled.
-Acupuncture treatment and practice is not completely standardized: Like with modern Western medicine, there are many approaches and differing opinions.
-Therefore, we seek to understand the most accurate and progressive model of human health and disease.
-Beyond that, we are results-oriented: The greatest theory in the world is worthless if it doesn’t have practical application and, more importantly, GET RESULTS.
+Acupuncture treatment and practice is not completely standardized.
+Like with modern Western medicine, there are many differing opinions and approaches to treatment.
+Therefore, I constantly seek to understand the most accurate model of human health and disease.
+Beyond that, I am results-oriented: The greatest theory in the world is worthless if it doesn’t have practical application and, more importantly, get results.
 This is our philosophy and this is why we constantly seek to understand a more accurate and functional model of human health and healing.
-(Click HERE to view the credentials and ongoing education of our Licensed Acupuncturist and Healthcare Provider)
+(Click HERE to view the credentials and ongoing education of our Licensed Acupuncturist)

 HOW DO I GET THE MOST OUT OF TREATMENT?